 Per 1 cup serving: 20 calories, 0.5 grams fat (0 g saturated fat), 115 mg sodium, 2 grams carbs, 0 g fiber, <1 g sugar, 1 g protein

 When shopping for a chicken broth, look for low-sodium options so you can adjust the seasoning yourself.
-Otherwise, you’ll be stuck with an option like College Inn that soars to almost 1,000 mg per cup.
+Otherwise, you’ll be stuck with an option like College Inn that soars to almost 1,000 milligrams per cup.
 We also like organic stocks, which use chickens not raised with antibiotics or hormones.
 Otherwise, look for a short list of ingredients without any MSG, hydrolyzed protein, or yeast extract.
-College Inn contains two out of the three of these along with a type of trans fat, mono and diglycerides, as well as added sugar, vegetable juice concentrates (instead of real vegetables), and xanthan gum.
+College Inn contains two out of the three of these along with a type of trans fat, mono and diglycerides, as well as added sugar (in the form of carrot juice concentrate), vegetable juice concentrates (instead of real vegetables), and xanthan gum.
 If you can’t find Imagine, make your soup with Swanson’s Organic Low-Sodium Chicken broth.
 It’s a taste-tester favorite, but it was just a little too high in sodium for it to take our first spot.
 Speaking of making your own soup, whip up a bowl of one of these 26 Best High-Protein Soups for Abs!